La Mano 1.9 : le parcours sans détour d’un nouveau visage du rap français

 La Mano 1.9: the straightforward journey of a new face in French rap

-In 2022, La Mano 1.9 launched his first tracks, Versace and R.A.T #1, which didn’t find their audience.
-It wasn’t until August 2023 that he got noticed with the track I Don’t Like, accumulating 4.5 million streams on Spotify.
-His flow and critical lyrics towards authority caught attention.
+In 2022, La Mano 1.9 released his first tracks, Versace and R.A.T #1, which didn’t find their audience.
+It wasn’t until August 2023 that he gained attention with the track I Don’t Like, amassing 4.5 million streams on Spotify.
+His flow and critical lyrics towards authority caught the spotlight.

-On December 25, 2023, the single LA QUOI? in collaboration with Nono La Grinta marked a turning point.
-He began to gain recognition with a wider audience, consolidating an artistic identity carried by a strong style and a recognizable voice.
+On December 25, 2023, the single LA QUOI ? in collaboration with Nono La Grinta marked a turning point.
+He began to reach a wider audience, solidifying an artistic identity driven by a strong style and a recognizable voice.

 A 2024 marked by collaborations

-In 2024, La Mano 1.9 multiplied appearances: 20 tracks to his name that year.
-He got closer to media like Raplume and Booska-P, and collaborated with Niska on the track Canon, as well as with Genezio on El Gemano.
+In 2024, La Mano 1.9 increased his appearances: 20 tracks to his name that year.
+He connected with media like Raplume and Booska-P, and collaborated with Niska on the track Canon, as well as with Genezio on El Gemano.
 His lyrics include sports and cultural references, from Upamecano to Bob Marley, including nods to the BAC.

 Recognition in 2025

-The year 2025 marks an important step.
-He was awarded at the Flammes, a ceremony organized by Yard and Booska-P, receiving the 2024 male revelation award.
+The year 2025 marks an important milestone.
+He was awarded at the Flammes, a ceremony organized by Yard and Booska-P, receiving the 2024 Male Revelation Award.
 He also recorded at Colors in Berlin, a renowned studio, for his track Fake.

 A stage opening up to him

-Summer 2025 promises to be busy: La Mano 1.9 is scheduled for several festivals, strengthening his stage presence.
-And the fall promises to be just as significant with a concert at La Cigale in Paris on September 12, a date already sold out.
+The summer of 2025 promises to be busy: La Mano 1.9 is scheduled for several festivals, strengthening his stage presence.
+The fall is equally promising with a concert at La Cigale in Paris on September 12, a date already sold out.
 This first major Parisian event confirms the growing interest around the artist.

 A trajectory to follow

-In two years, La Mano 1.9 went from shadow to spotlight without forced turns.
-Supported by solid collaborations, clear artistic choices, and constant work, he traces a coherent path in a renewing rap landscape.
-The first album comes as a natural step in a closely followed journey.
+In two years, La Mano 1.9 has moved from the shadows to the spotlight without forced turns.
+Supported by solid collaborations, clear artistic choices, and constant work, he is carving a coherent path in a renewing rap landscape.
+The debut album arrives as a natural step in a closely followed journey.

 Le Radar